JeodaPathan22/Smart_Transport_Management_System/README.md

 ## What changed along the way

-The project started on SQLite and was moved to MySQL for XAMPP.
-After that it went through one bigger revision:
+The project MySQL for XAMPP.
+What was done:

 - **Student IDs are required and no longer auto-generated.** A real student already has an official ID from the university, so it's a required, unique field at signup and when an admin adds someone.
 - **The booking system was removed.** The `bookings` table is still there, unused, so older installs don't break.